On this page

 - The prevention, detection and reporting of bribery and other forms of corruption.

-- To notify the Chief Operating Officer or Director of Finance as soon as possible if you believe or suspect that a conflict with this Policy has occurred, or may occur in the future.
+- To notify the College Secretary or Director of Finance as soon as possible if you believe or suspect that a conflict with this Policy has occurred, or may occur in the future.

 Any employee who breaches this Policy will face disciplinary action.
 The College reserves its right to terminate the contractual relationship with associated persons if they breach this Policy.